Prime Minister of Canada

-Not outlined in any constitutional document, the office exists only per long-established convention (originating in Canada's former colonial power, the United Kingdom) that stipulates the monarch's representative, the governor general, must select as prime minister the person most likely to command the confidence of the elected House of Commons; this individual is typically the leader of the political party that holds the largest number of seats in that chamber.
+Not outlined in any constitutional document, the prime minister is appointed by the monarch's representative, the governor general, and the office exists per long-established convention.
+Constitutionally, executive authority is vested in the monarch (who is the head of state), but the powers of the monarch and governor general are nearly always exercised on the advice of the Cabinet, which is collectively responsible to the House of Commons.
 Canadian prime ministers are appointed to the Privy Council and styled as the Right Honourable (le très honorable), a privilege maintained for life.

 The prime minister is supported by the Prime Minister's Office and heads the Privy Council Office.
-The prime minister also selects individuals for appointment as governor general (in the federal jurisdiction) and lieutenant governor (in the provinces), as well as to the Senate of Canada, Supreme Court of Canada, and other federal courts, and, as required under law, the chairs and boards of various Crown corporations.
-Under the Constitution Act, 1867, government power is vested in the monarch (who is the head of state), but in practice the roles of the monarch and the governor general (or the administrator) are largely ceremonial and only exercised on the advice of a Cabinet minister.
+The prime minister also selects individuals for appointment as governor general, provincial lieutenant governors, territorial commissioners, as well as to the Senate of Canada, Supreme Court of Canada, other federal courts, and senior members of the military and public service.

-Since Confederation in 1867, 23 prime ministers have formed 29 Canadian Ministries.
-Justin Trudeau is the current prime minister, who took office on November 4, 2015, following the 2015 federal election where his Liberal Party won a majority of seats.
-Trudeau's Liberals were subsequently re-elected following the 2019 and 2021 elections with a minority of seats.
-Trudeau continued in office with minority governments.
+Mark Carney is the current prime minister of Canada, taking office on March 14, 2025.
+Since the Confederation of Canada in 1867, 24 prime ministers have formed 30 ministries.

 Origin of the office

-The position of prime minister is not outlined in any Canadian constitutional document and is mentioned only in a few sections of the Constitution Act, 1982, and the Letters Patent, 1947 issued by King George VI.
+The position of prime minister is not outlined in any Canadian constitutional document and is mentioned only in a few sections of the Constitution Act, 1982, and in the Letters Patent, 1947 issued by King George VI.
 The office and its functions are instead governed by constitutional conventions and modelled on the same office in the United Kingdom.